meako689/FortyTwoTestTask/README.md

 * use per-app templates folders
 * use per-app static folders
 * use south for migrations
-* use settings.local for differen environments
+* use settings.local for different environments
 * common templates live in templates/
 * common static lives in assets/
 * management commands should be proxied to single word make commands, e.g make test